jay0x5/Aveon/README.md

 ### Current Javascript version of Aveon will be deprecated once the team notices a stability with a new Javacript IPFS version :)

-### IPFS based implementation soon! and then GunDB based implementstion gets scrapped
+### The whole documentation will be updated once the IPFS Implementation is released!

 # Content